shreyasudaya/student-res/README.md

 - File upload
 - User authentication(While signing up, it would be preferred to use '.nitk.edu.in' email id)
 - Admin authentication(note: works different than user authentication)
 - Admin has various privileges such as determining status of files.
+Through admin one can view all users and delete the users.

 # Tentative to do